typescript-sobrecarga-de-funciones

 myFunction(12, 12); // this gives an error, does not accept two ints

-We will receive a compiler or IDE error, such as the following:
+We will receive an error from the compiler or IDE, like the following:

 The call would have succeeded against this implementation, but implementation signatures of overloads are not externally visible.

-That is, when there are overloaded signatures of a function, TypeScript converts the function defining the object to private.
-Therefore, we cannot use it directly, and we must necessarily use one of its defined signatures
+That is, when overloaded signatures of a function exist, TypeScript makes the function that defines the object private.
+Therefore we cannot use it directly, and we must obligatorily use one of its defined signatures.

 Imagine a function that can add two numbers or concatenate two strings.
 We can use overloading to define both operations.